GuoshiuanLin/SP4E_HW/HW3/README.md

     - Under Display (GeometryRepresentation) change Coloring to Field 10 for temperature visulatization, Field 11 for the heat visualization
     - Click show/hide color legend for the legend visualization

-**Option 2:** From dumps direction, after executing the particles code:**
+**Option 2:** From the `dumps` directory, after executing the particles code:**

     cd build
     cd dumps

-Required steps to launch the simulation with Paraview:
+Required steps to visualize the simulation with Paraview:
 1. File > Open > 'step-00000.csv' > Open Data With CSV Reader
 2. In the Properties window
     - Deselect 'Have Headers'